 Alewives are small members of the herring family with a dark, bluish to greenish dorsal side (top), a lighter colored ventral side (bottom) with darker horizontal stripes.
-In inland systems, rarely do they exceed 10 inches in length, with most adults in the 5-8 inch range.
-Other notable characteristics are a black spot on the upper portion of the back behind the gill cover, and a lower jaw that protrudes past the upper jaw, which gives this species the appearance of having a slight underbite.
-Also, if you were to run your finger on the underside of an alewife, starting from the tail and working towards the head, you would notice that the belly is serrated in a manner similar to a steak knife.
+In inland systems they rarely exceed 10 inches in length, with most adults in the 5-8 inch range.
+Other notable characteristics of this species are a black spot on the upper portion of the back behind the gill cover, and a lower jaw that protrudes past the upper jaw, which gives this species the appearance of having a slight underbite.
+Also, if you were to run your finger on the underside of an alewife, starting from the tail and working towards the head, you would notice that the belly is serrated.

 Alewives are native to much of the eastern U.S., and were historically found from the Atlantic coast of Florida to the rivers of eastern Maine.
-Before their introduction into landlocked systems, all alewife populations in North America were anadromous, meaning that they spend most of their lives in saltwater but run up into freshwater systems to spawn.
-Habitat degradation and other factors, however, have threatened alewives in much of their native range, and there are efforts to restore alewives to East Coast rivers where spawning populations are now a fraction of what they once were.
+Before their introduction into landlocked systems, all alewife populations in North America were anadromous, meaning they would spend most of their lives in saltwater and migrate into freshwater systems to spawn.
+Habitat degradation and other factors have threatened alewives in much of their native range, and there are efforts to restore alewives to East Coast rivers where spawning populations are now a fraction of what they once were.
 Introduced populations of alewives have been deemed invasive in landlocked systems in the East and Midwest, including the Great Lakes.

-Anadromous alewives are found along the east coast in various ocean depths, but usually those not exceeding 110 m.
+Anadromous alewives are found along the east coast in various ocean depths, but usually are not found in areas exceeding 110 meters in depth.
 In landlocked systems where alewives can be problematic, they typically form dense schools in pelagic (open water) zones of lakes.

 Alewives are currently present in two Vermont waterbodies: Lake Champlain and Lake St. Catherine (Wells/Poultney).